martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 happen three times a year at various locations around the world.

-Various major events may affect the suitability of a scheduled in-person IETF meeting, though for some this may not be immediately obvious.
-For example:
+Various major events may affect the suitability of a scheduled in-person IETF meeting, though for some events this may not be immediately obvious.
+For
+example:

 * A meeting venue itself may unexpectedly close or otherwise be unable to meet IETF meeting requirements due to a health issue, legal violation, or other